andrija-djurovic/monobin/README.md

 ## Installation

-You can install the released version of monobin from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of monobin from [CRAN](https://CRAN.R-project.org) executing the following code in R session:

 ``` r
 install.packages("monobin")